 Leave the animals in the freezer overnight to ensure death;

-On the following day, transfer the frozen animal carcasses into a large, opaque garbage bag; tie the bag closed and place it in the trash dumpster next to the WSB Addition loading dock.
+On the following day, transfer the frozen animal carcasses into a large, opaque garbage bag.
+Tie the bag closed and place it in the trash dumpster near the southeast corner of the Education Building.